 Your occupation is the main reason you pay more or less than your friend who has the same cover but a different job.

 Insurers class your occupation according to their claims statistics.
-The higher the risk of a claims in your occupation, the higher your premium.
-The lowest risk are class 1 (desk jobs) while the highest risk are class 4 (manual workers)
+The higher the risk of claims in your occupation, the higher your premium.
+The lowest risk is class 1 (desk jobs) while the highest risk are class 4 (manual workers)

 i.e where normal income protection premiums might be through the roof.